chef-boneyard/chef-rfc/new/dependency-update-cadence.md

 ### Cookbook and Ecosystem Tooling Support

-Chef-managed community cookbooks should support at least the latest 6 months of [Chef Client](https://github.com/chef/chef/blob/master/CHANGELOG.md) versions.
+Chef-managed community cookbooks should support at least the last 6 months of [Chef Client](https://github.com/chef/chef/blob/master/CHANGELOG.md) versions.
 After 6 months, Chef-managed community cookbooks may elect to drop support for older Chef Client versions.
 This window does not reset on a major version release so that the prior major version track is supported for a 6 month window.
 Non-Chef-managed community cookbooks are encouraged to follow this policy.